The Best Stocks Are Historically Found in a Handful of Industries

-This means that 18 of the top 20 performing original S&P 500 components, or 90%, came from three narrow parts of the overall economy: Tobacco, Consumer Staples, and Pharmaceuticals.
-That is statistically relevant.
+This means that 18 of the top 20 performing original S&P 500 components, or 90%, came from three narrow parts of the overall economy: tobacco, consumer staples, and pharmaceuticals.

 Why Are These Sectors Successful?

-Consumer staples and pharmaceuticals, on the other hand, tended to enjoy several major advantages inherent to the business model that make them ideal compounding machines:
+These sectors have done well for several reasons.
+Consumer staples and pharmaceuticals tend to enjoy several major advantages inherent to the business model that make them ideal compounding machines.

-- The best stocks to buy have strong balance sheets that allow them to weather nearly every sort of economic storm imaginable.
+The best stocks have strong balance sheets that allow them to weather nearly every sort of economic storm imaginable.
 This lowers their overall cost of capital.

-- On top of all of these characteristics (and only when the others are present), the best stocks to buy often have near complete control of their respective market share or, at worst, operate as part of a duopoly or triumvirate.
+On top of all of these characteristics, the best stocks often have near complete control of their respective market share or, at worst, operate as part of a duopoly or triumvirate.

-- Philip Morris spun-off its Kraft Foods division, which then broke itself apart into two companies.
-One of those companies, Kraft Foods Group, announced a couple of days ago it is consolidating with H.J.
-Heinz.
-The new business will be called Kraft-Heinz.
+- Philip Morris spun off its Kraft Foods division, which then broke itself apart into two companies.
+One of those companies, Kraft Foods Group, consolidated with H.J.
+Heinz, becoming The Kraft Heinz Company.